 - 1. Barbara lends Eva her electro bike for CHF 50/month. - 2.
 Matteo hands Selina his bike over for CHF 250. - 3.
-Maria from Martha's Homservices Ltd cleans every week the flat of the Müller family. - 4.
+Maria from Martha's Homservices Ltd cleans every week the flat of the Müller family.
+The Müller family pays for a cleaning session CHF 120 to Martha's Homeservices Ltd; Maria gets paid monthly by Martha's Homeservice Ltd. - 4.
 The hairdresser fixes extensions in the hair of Natalia for CHF 300. - 5.
-Natalia does a hair implantation at the sunshine clinic for CHF 1'000. - Dr. Kobler estimates the value of the diamond brooch for Karin. - 7.
+Natalia gets a hair implantation at the sunshine clinic for CHF 1'000. - 6.
+Dr. Kobler estimates the value of a diamond brooch for Karen. - 7.
 A mother hands her house over to her daughter; the daughter takes over the mortgage which amounts to 50% of the value of the house. - 8.
 For one month, Peter allows Martin to use his car for free.